BedrockStreaming/eslint-tools/README.md

 The version 4 of `eslint-tools` introduces two importants structural changes:

-- **From _M6 WEB_ to _Bedrock Streaming_**

-  In the wake of renaming stuff from "m6web" to "bedrock streaming", the packages are now available under the NPM scope @bedrockstreaming instead of @m6web.
-So...

-  `@m6web/eslint-config` becomes `@bedrockstreaming/eslint-config`
-  `@m6web/eslint-plugin-react` becomes `@bedrockstreaming/eslint-plugin-react`
-  `@m6web/eslint-plugin-vue` becomes `@bedrockstreaming/eslint-plugin-vue`

-  Note that the version 3.5.0 available through `@m6web` scope will also be available through `@bedrockstreaming` allowing people changing without moving to version 4.

 - **From _plugin_ to _config_**

   Because `@bedrockstreaming/eslint-plugin-react` and `@bedrockstreaming/eslint-plugin-vue` are just ESLint configuration and don't bring any plugin's feature (like creating rules), these two packages will be renamed as respectively `@bedrockstreaming/eslint-config-react` and `@bedrockstreaming/eslint-config-vue`.